 Once you have unhooked raleys down, the raley to blind is the perfect progression for that first handlepass trick.
 It’s a simple 180 degree rotation and passing the bar once you land.

-Unhooked Raleys.
-Click the link if you’re working on perfecting your unhooked raleys.
 Before progressing towards a raley to blind, you want to make sure you generate enough pop to complete the rotation.
 Focus on your kite position, keep your kite at 11 or 1 throughout the trick.
 If your timing is right, at the top of your raley you should feel the kite “slack” or drift downwind which will make it easier for you to get the handlepass.
+The key point to a good raley is using the board’s momentum to generate lift.

 Raley to Blind: Key Points